Innovation and collaborative, synchronized program management for new programs

 Manufacturing compliance comprises the technical, legal, and corporate requirements, regulations, and practices manufacturers must comply with in order to produce and market products.

-Manufacturing education uses PLM tools to teach students about simulation, robotics, manufacturing processes, facilities planning, and more.
+Manufacturing education teaches students about simulation technology, robotics, systems engineering, facilities planning, and more.

 Manufacturing Execution Systems (MES) are software solutions that ensure quality and efficiency are built into the manufacturing process and are proactively and systematically enforced.